Mohammed-Fahmy99/portfolio/README.md

 - **React**: For building user interfaces.
 - **TypeScript**: For type safety and enhanced development experience.

-## How to Run
+## How to download the Source code

-1. Clone the repository:

    ```bash
    git clone https://github.com/yourusername/your-repo-name.git